xpack/hello-world-template-xpack/README.md

 ### Template instantiation via `xpm init`

-Instantiating the template can be done via the `xpm init` command, pointing to this xPack.
+Instantiating the template can be done via the `xpm init --template` command, pointing to this xPack.

 This command must be invoked in an empty folder, where the project